-All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2019 should qualify for the Section 179 Deduction (assuming they spend less than $3,500,000).
+All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2020 should qualify for the Section 179 Deduction (assuming they spend less than $3,500,000).
 Congress has stopped the Section 179 roller coaster of the past few years, and has made the Tax Deduction limit permanent.
-The limit was raised to $1,000,000 for 2019 and beyond.
+The limit is $1,000,000 for 2020 and beyond.
 This is wonderful news for small and medium businesses, as they know early in the year that the deduction will be there for them.

 The equipment, vehicle(s), and/or software must be used for business purposes more than 50% of the time to qualify for the Section 179 Deduction.
 Simply multiply the cost of the equipment, vehicle(s), and/or software by the percentage of business-use to arrive at the monetary amount eligible for Section 179.